pure-admin/vue-pure-admin/README.en-US.md

 ## License

-In principle, no fees and copyrights are charged, so you can use it with confidence
+In principle, no fees and copyrights are charged, and you can use it with confidence, but if you need secondary open source, please contact the author for permission!

 [MIT © xiaoxian521-2020](./LICENSE)

 ## Backers

-Thank you very much for your support, I believe the project will get better and better! ! ! :heart:
+Thank you very much for your support, I believe the project will get better and better :heart:

 |                                                                xueyuheng                                                                 |                                                                taolei1990                                                                 |                                                                hang-kim                                                                 |                                                               madwolfcrazy                                                                |                                                                limuen                                                                 |
 | :--------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------: |